 Delicate devastation with just enough shade. - “thank u, next” – Ariana Grande

-Because every ex is just a stepping stone to the better you. - “Shout Out to My ”Ex”—Little Mix
+Every ex serves as a stepping stone towards becoming a better version of yourself. - “Shout Out to My ‘Ex'”—Little Mix

 Spice, sass, and sequins.
 We stan.